API reference

 ending_before optional

 A cursor to use in pagination.
-Similarly to starting_after, ending_before is an object ID that allows you to fetch object in the previous page of the list.
+Similarly to starting_after, ending_before is an object ID that allows you to fetch objects in the previous page of the list.

 List response format